 This event fixture is unique in crew rowing events.
 Because it started long before national and international rowing federations were formed, it has its own set of rules.
 And, although it isn't subject to the jurisdiction of the Amateur Rowing Association in England or the International Rowing Federation (FISA), it is officially recognized by them both.

-There are a variety of classes and combinations for men and women - eight and four-man, coxed and coxless, coxless pairs, doubles and quadruple sculls and single sculls for men and women.
-Athletes include Olympic hopefuls, club rowing crews, school rowing crews and university rowing teams.
+There are a variety of classes and combinations for men and women - eight and four-man, coxed and coxless, coxless pairs, doubles and quadruple sculls, and single sculls for men and women.
+Athletes include Olympic hopefuls, club rowing crews, school rowing crews, and university rowing teams.
 They come from everywhere.
-In recent years, international rowing crews have arrived from Australia, Canada, Croatia, Denmark, France, Poland, the Netherlands, the U.S.A., Germany, the Czech Republic, the Ukraine, South Africa and Great Britain.
+In recent years, international rowing crews have arrived from Australia, Canada, Croatia, Denmark, France, Poland, the Netherlands, the U.S.A., Germany, the Czech Republic, Ukraine, South Africa, and Great Britain.